renuo/renuo-office-finder/README.md

 ## Results

 First results are available for Renuoees [here](https://docs.google.com/spreadsheets/d/1wSQ7ASwvxV_guKk3Fyu2ewXOT68uN0jCngcmQpfP4C4/edit#gid=724542744).
 It's taking into account: St. Gallen, Sternen Oerlikon and Jona.
 Amazingly the best result right now is Wallisellen.

+## Improvements

+Yes, definitely possible.
+Please don't hesitate to come up with better algorithms so that we don't have to use brute force anymore.